lheywang/Opale/application/application.rst

 Application
 ================

-This folder contain all of the sources (.h and .c) files that are used by the application core.
+This folder contain all of the sources (.h and .c / .cpp) files that are used by the application core.

 ----------------
 Tasks